FOURTH QUARTER HIGHLIGHTS:

 This press release includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These forward-looking statements are based on information currently available to us and on management's beliefs, assumptions, estimates, or projections and are not guarantees of future events or results.
-When used in this document, the words "anticipate," "expect," "estimate," "believe," "plan," "intend," "may," "will," "should," and similar expressions are intended to identify forward-looking statements, but are not exclusive means of identifying such statements.
+When used in this document, the words "anticipate," "believe," "continue," "expect," "hope," "likely," "will," and similar expressions are intended to identify forward-looking statements, but are not exclusive means of identifying such statements.
 Because such forward-looking statements involve risks and uncertainties, the Company's actual results may differ materially from the predictions in these forward-looking statements.
 All forward-looking statements are made as of today, and the Company assumes no obligation to update such statements.
-In addition to any other factors that may have been discussed herein regarding the risks and uncertainties of our business, please see "Risk Factors" in our Form 10-K to be filed with the U.S. Securities and Exchange Commission ("SEC") on or about March 12, 2013 as well as other reports filed by the Company with the SEC from time to time.
+In addition to any other factors that may have been discussed herein regarding the risks and uncertainties of our business, please see "Risk Factors" in our Form 10-K to be filed with the U.S. Securities and Exchange Commission ("SEC") on or about March 11, 2014 as well as other reports filed by the Company with the SEC from time to time.

 About Energy Recovery, Inc.